RobWal/deep-sea-adventure/readme.md

 # Potential future improvements

--   Sound effects for a more immersive experience.
+1. Sound effects for a more immersive experience.
--   Animations added to the movement of pieces such as treasure tiles and player tokens to more clearly illustrate the game state.
+1. Animations added to the movement of pieces such as treasure tiles and player tokens to more clearly illustrate the game state.
--   Three rounds in total, which would include tile reorganising and drowned diver treasure being added to the trail.
+1. Three rounds in total, which would include tile reorganising and drowned diver treasure being added to the trail.
--   An indicator that makes clear whose turn it is, between the players score and their name.
+1. An indicator that makes clear whose turn it is, between the players score and their name.
--   The ability to 'rewind' the game in order to see 'what if' a user had done something else.
+1. The ability to 'rewind' the game in order to see 'what if' a user had done something else.
--   Allowing for multiple local users to play against each other, or AI.
+1. Allowing for multiple local users to play against each other, or AI.
--   Allowing for multiple users to play online against each other, or AI, by utilising web sockets.
+1. Allowing for multiple users to play online against each other, or AI, by utilising web sockets.

 # Bugs

 1. There seems to be a bug that causes one of the zero pip tiles to have no score value, will require further investigation.
     1. Cont.
 After some investigation, I may have misinterpreted the bug I was seeing, as I cannot find the erroneous tile.
+I'll keep this on the bug list for the time being.
 1. While using the game speed feature, player tile animations using the style={style} syntax aren't sped up, causing a disconnect between player tokens and potential player decisions.